-'Pam, pam, pam': Hong Kong police open fire, wounding protester
+Hong Kong police officer shoots protester as violence flares

 Activists blocked roads and trashed shopping malls across Hong Kong’s New Territories and Kowloon peninsula on Sunday during a 24th straight weekend of anti-government unrest.

-The violence spread to the Kowloon district of Mong Kok, one of the world’s most densely populated areas.
-Police used water cannon and volley after volley of tear gas to try to clear the main artery of Nathan Road, which was littered with loose bricks under bright neon lights.

-Reporting by Kate Lamb and Jessie Pang; Additional reporting by Donny Kwowk, Anne Marie Roantree, and Josh Smith; Writing by Lincoln Feast; Editing by Paul Tait
+Reporting by Kate Lamb and Jessie Pang; Additional reporting by Sarah Wu, Donny Kwok, Anne Marie Roantree and Josh Smith; Writing by Lincoln Feast; Editing by Paul Tait and Gerry Doyle